tvjames/kendo-docs/api/wrappers/jsp/chart/seriesitem-labels.md

 ### distance `float`

-The distance of the labels.** Available for donut and pie series. **
+The distance of the labels when series.type is set to "donut" or "pie".

 #### Example
     <kendo:chart-seriesItem-labels distance="distance">